Event-Driven Architecture

 Implications

-One requirement of using the outbox pattern as implemented in Hexkit is that consumers must be idempotent.
-The state of Kafka is stored in the database and can be republished as needed, so services must be prepared to consume the same event more than once.
-Event republishing might need to occur at any time, so it is possible for sequence-dependent events to be re-consumed out of sequence.
-Depending on the complexity of the microservice landscape, it can be difficult to foresee all the potential cases where out-of-order events could be problematic.
-That's why it's paramount to perform robust testing and use features like topic compaction where necessary.
+One requirement of using the outbox pattern as implemented in hexkit is that consumers must be idempotent.
+The event state is stored in the database and can be republished as needed, so services must be prepared to consume the same event multiple times.
+Event republishing can occur at any point, which means that sequence-dependent events might be re-consumed out of order.
+Depending on the complexity of the microservice landscape, it can be difficult to foresee all cases where out-of-order events could cause problems.
+This is why it is essential to perform robust testing and use features like topic compaction where necessary.

 Tracing